BS Degree - Code #1452

 Email Address: firstname.lastname@example.org

-This program is designed to provide graduates with a comprehensive architectural education combining a philosophic perspective of building design with an applied technical knowledge of construction systems and materials, acquired in a technically oriented studio structure.
+This program is designed to provide graduates with a comprehensive architectural education combining a philosophic and artistic perspective of building design with an applied technical knowledge of construction systems and materials, acquired in a four-year studio structure.
 A variety of graphic tools and techniques are explored in the studio sequence, including freehand drawings, physical models, 2D and 3D building information modeling, and animation applications.
 Students are exposed to - and use throughout the program - a wide range of software programs (such as Adobe Photoshop, AutoCAD, and Revit), graphics communication techniques, and problem-solving skills.

 A laptop computer is required for students entering the architectural technology program.
 See laptop specifications at www.alfredstate.edu/academics/programs/laptop-required-curriculums.